 - Appearances and Introductions: Mock trial team members introduce themselves to the judge.

-- Pretrial Argument: The defense asks the judge to exclude some evidence from the trial, and the prosecution asks the judge to keep the evidence in.
+- Pretrial Argument (if applicable in your state/jurisdiction): The defense asks the judge to exclude some evidence from the trial, and the prosecution asks the judge to keep the evidence in.
 Both pretrial attorneys make arguments, which they support with the Constitution and Supreme Court cases interpreting the Constitution.
 The pretrial argument looks like a debate, except the judge can interrupt with questions.
 Each attorney presents their argument, and then they each respond to their opponent’s argument during what’s called the rebuttal.
 After the arguments and rebuttals, the judge announces the decision on the motion.